gohil-jay/Widhya-ML-Internship/Data Visulaization/README.md

 Q: In a pie chart to display the skills of a particular college, how many labels'parameters are there from the given datset?

 A: 8

+# Task 4 - Plotlly Library
+Q: What is the percentage of NLP in 'Gitam University, Vizag' ?

+A: 12.5